Lazza/Fuji/README.md

 ### ASR acquisition fails with error 49186 or 49197

 This has often been reported on macOS version 13 (Ventura).
-The APFS volume might need to be checked using the _SOS_ function of Disk Utility (`fsck`).
+The APFS volume may need to be checked using the _First Aid_ function of Disk Utility (`fsck`).

 If this does not work, try acquiring the **Macintosh HD - Data** volume instead.